Nervous System I: Ion Channels - Self Test

 1. What kinds of structures in the cell membrane function as ion channels?

 2. Ion channels are selective for specific ions.
-What three
+What three characteristics of

 the ions are important for this selectivity?